• A Sunbird’s Guide to Canada: Key Financial Tips for US Citizens

 Final Thoughts

 That’s it!
-It’s quite easy (although a bit slow) to move a taxable account from the US to a non-registered account in Canada.
+Moving taxable investments from the US to Canada is quite easy (although a bit slow).
 And if you’re already invested in ETFs (or mutual funds with ETF equivalents), you should be able to do it in a way that doesn’t trigger any taxable events.
 If you have any questions, though, please don’t hesitate to post them in the comments.

 Two other things I want to mention: